Caripson/ProML/docs/safe_tool_usage.md

 }
 ```

-The PromptLang runtime intercepts this request.
+The ProML runtime intercepts this request.
 1. It **validates** the call against the schema.
 The `name` is correct, and the `parameters` object has the required `city` property of type `string`.
 The call is valid.
 2. It checks the `side_effects` flag.
 It is `false`, meaning this tool only reads data and doesn't change any state.
 3. The runtime then executes the actual `get_weather` function in the application code with the parameter `city: "London"`.